bfi-prog-notes/bfi-prog-notes.github.io/_posts/2023-05-03-george-barber.md

 **Film programme**

-**Mind Wandering in a Van
+**Mind Wandering in a Van** UK 2022, 28 mins
-**UK 2022, 28minA van travels around London.
+A van travels around London.
 Participants are asked to listen to music and then tell us what they are thinking about.

-**Thirty Minutes of Crawl
+**Thirty Minutes of Crawl** UK 2015, 5 mins
-**UK 2015, 5min
 The problem of swimming while expecting a Fed Ex delivery.

-**We Need to Speak Tony
+**We Need to Speak Tony** UK 2017, 16 mins
-**UK 2017, 16min
-After being briefed individually and fed anecdotes about Tony Blair by
-George Barber, a group of improvisers ‘channel’ themselves into being the
+After being briefed individually and fed anecdotes about Tony Blair by George Barber, a group of improvisers ‘channel’ themselves into being the
 ex-PM for the afternoon.

 **Garden**  **Centre**UK 2015, 2minGeorge Barber relates his new artistic manifesto involving NOT being at the centre of things but preferring to be something intriguing at the edge of the frame.
 It’s all going well too.